 During our exploration, we went down a roadway that lead us to another scenic overlook with a sailboat passing through and to my surprise an adorable little honey stand.
 To take a honey jar, you must use the honor system and pay $5.
 With its "Peaks Island" label, this was the perfect souvenir.

-Of course an island trip wouldn't be complete without an ice cream!
+Of course, an island trip wouldn't be complete without ice cream!
 You can order your favorite Gifford's flavor from the Peaks Island store and relax outdoors on one of their patio chairs.
 Caramel Caribou is my flavor of choice and I happily ate it as we waited for the next ferry to arrive.
 What a sweet ending to our island visit!

 Convinced to visit Peaks Island?
 Take a day to visit this little Maine island, I'm sure you won't be disappointed!